indiramahadiva/lab_1_Indiramahadiva_python_DE25/README.md

    - After the loop finishes, the very last sequence is still sitting in current_sequence_lines.
 It was never processed because no new > header came after it to act as a trigger.My code block after the loop handles this specific case.
 It runs the same counting and saving logic one last time to ensure the final sequence isn't forgotten.

 Sources : https://www.geeksforgeeks.org/python/counters-in-python-set-1/, https://www.w3schools.com/python/ref_string_join.asp, https://www.w3schools.com/python/python_lists_comprehension.asp

+### Creating the Graphs

+- First, it defines a blueprint for the x-axis: dna_letters = ['a', 't', 'c', 'g'].
+This ensures every graph has its bars in the same, consistent order.

+- Go Through the Results: The code then loops through your final_result list, looking at each of the dictionaries one by one.

+- Get a Blank Canvas: plt.figure() grabs a new, empty canvas to draw on.
+This is why you get a separate graph for each sequence.

+- Get the Bar Heights: It looks at the counts and arranges them according to the blueprint (a, then t, then c, then g).

+- Draw the Bars: plt.bar() draws the bar chart on the canvas.

+- Add Labels: plt.title() and the xlabel/ylabel functions write a title and labels on the poster so everyone knows what it's about.

+- Show the graphs : plt.show() displays the finished poster on your screen.